 To the north of Baa Atoll, Hanifaru Bay has two beautiful marine protected dive sites.
 The area is a nursing ground for grey reef shark and rays and also close by is the congregation of mantas and whalesharks in the plankton bloom.
 It is possible to book a snorkelling trip to see these huge numbers of pelagics in advance with a diving liveaboard.
 It is worth bearing in mind that the number of visitors is restricted each day and a permit must be attained in advance.

-You can study for Open Water Diver in Ari Atoll.
+You can obtain your Advanced Open Water Diver in Seenu Atoll.

-You can study for Discover Scuba Diving in Kaafu Atoll.
+You can obtain your Discover Scuba Diving in Kaafu Atoll.